Eshlyn greets you

 “Secret.”
 He winked, eyes lingering.

-Selene extended her arm, mirroring Eshlyn’s grace with unsettling precision.
+Selene extended her arm, mirroring Eshlyn’s grace with precision.
 The driver met her halfway in a silent exchange of etiquette.
 She didn’t speak, but the gesture felt chilling, like watching a ghost glide into a painting.

 Val took my hand lightly, guiding me toward the carriage.
 Its polished black frame gleamed like obsidian.

-“I can’t tell if you’ve done this before,” I said, eyeing the steps, “or if you’re very good at pretending.
-Either way, it’s freaking me out.”
+“I can’t tell if you’ve done this before,” I said, eyeing the steps, “Or if you’re very good at pretending… Either way, it’s freaking me out.”

-“Oh, good,” he chuckled, guiding me into the carriage “I was just thinking how very posh and un-Remy-like you were being.”
+“Oh, good,” he chuckled, guiding me into the carriage, “I was just thinking how very posh and un-Remy-like you were being.”

 I elbowed him, but didn’t lean away.
 “Are you always this annoying, or just when I’m trying to behave?”